Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # // TO-DO:

-- Place a volume slider (DONE).
+- ✔ Place a volume slider .
-- Fix potential bug when last square is reached.
+- ✔ Fix potential bug when last square is reached.
 (Show-and-wait and PauseTransition don't work well together)